STEP 1: NATIVE SEED COLLECTION

 Wildland native seed collections are the foundation for native plant materials development.
 Only by increasing the quality and quantity of available native plant materials can we restore healthy, resilient, and adaptive ecosystems.
 Healthy ecosystems in turn provide the essential ecological services upon which all life depends, including our own.

 Seeds of Success was established in 2001 to collect, conserve, and develop native plant materials for stabilizing, rehabilitating, and restoring lands in the United States.
-The project quickly grew to include many additional partners, such as botanic gardens, arboreta, zoos, and municipalities.
+The project quickly grew to include many additional federal and non-federal partners, such as botanic gardens, arboreta, zoos, and municipalities.
 In June of 2008, a Memorandum of Understanding was signed by the Bureau of Land Management, Chicago Botanic Garden, Lady Bird Johnson Wildflower Center, New England Wild Flower Society, New York City Department of Parks and Recreation, North Carolina Botanical Garden, and the Zoological Society of San Diego.
-The MOU ratifies Seeds of Success as a national native seed collection program in the United States coordinated by BLM.
+The 2008 MOU ratified Seeds of Success as a national native seed collection program in the United States coordinated by BLM.
 In 2023, BLM signed an interagency Memorandum of Understanding with the U.S. Fish and Wildlife Service and the National Park Service.
 This MOU provides an opportunity for the three agencies to leverage expanded SOS funding and coordination to collect, conserve, and restore native plant communities across Department of Interior lands.